Abstraction Induces the Brain Alignment of Language and Speech Models: Results

 \mypar{$I_d$ tracks linguistic abstraction in the deep layers of LLMs and speech models} We first confirm the link between an $I_d$ peak and the construction of higher-order linguistic features in the deep layers of LLMs and speech models. \Cref{fig:claim1}A shows, for LLMs (top left) and speech models (bottom left), that the $I_d$ tends to peak in the middle layers.
 Then, \Cref{fig:semantics} shows that for LLMs (top two rows), semantic decodability (purple) reaches a maximum around the $I_d$-peak layers, while surface feature decodability (pink) does not relate to the $I_d$ peak.
 Similarly, in speech audio models (bottom row), acoustics are more linearly represented in the early layers, while semantics are most decodable in late layers coinciding with high $I_d$.

-\mypar{$I_d$ accounts for layerwise brain encoding performance} \Cref{fig:claim1}A shows the evolution of $I_d$ over the layers for LLMs and speech models (left) and the layerwise encoding performance for fMRI subject UTS03 (middle) and ECoG (right).
+\mypar{$I_d$ accounts for layerwise brain encoding performance} \Cref{fig:claim1}A shows the evolution of $I_d$ over the layers for LLMs and speech models (left) and the layerwise encoding performance averaged over fMRI (middle) and ECoG subjects (right).
 There is a striking resemblance between layerwise $I_d$ and encoding performance for all models, subjects, and imaging modalities.
-Notably, for every combination, the $I_d$-peak layers are the ones that best predict neural responses to language, where over all models, the worst case distance between the max-$I_d$ and max-encoding performance layer was only 3 layers (WavLM-large, total 24 layers), and usually 0-1 layers (see \Cref{tab:best_layers_abs}).
+Notably, for every combination, the $I_d$-peak layers are the ones that best predict neural responses to language, where over all models, the worst case distance between the max-$I_d$ and max-encoding performance layer was only 5 layers (out of total 40 layers, OPT-13b), and usually 0-1 layers (see \Cref{tab:best_layers_abs}).

-Furthermore, layerwise $I_d$ correlates highly to encoding performance globally across the models---$\rho=0.76$ for fMRI and $\rho=0.43$ for ECoG ($p<1$e-2)---where $I_d$ here is normalized by the $\log$-hidden dimension for comparability across models, see \Cref{fig:claim1}B. Within each model, the layerwise $I_d$ correlates highly to layerwise encoding performance in all cases, where the correlation is notably much higher than the alternative hypothesis (surprisal), see \Cref{tab:correlation_dim_ep} for fMRI Subject UTS03 and ECoG, and \Cref{tab:app_correlation_dim_ep} for Subject UTS02.
+Furthermore, layerwise $I_d$ correlates highly to encoding performance globally across the models---$\rho=0.72$ for fMRI and $\rho=0.43$ for ECoG ($p<1$e-2)---where $I_d$ here is normalized by the $\log$-hidden dimension for comparability across models, see \Cref{fig:claim1}B. Within each model, the layerwise $I_d$ correlates highly to layerwise encoding performance in all cases, where the correlation is notably at least as good as the alternative hypothesis (surprisal), see \Cref{tab:correlation_dim_ep} for fMRI and ECoG averaged over subjects, and \Cref{tab:app_correlation_dim_ep} for similar takeaways per fMRI subject.
 This is true for virtually every combination of language or speech model, imaging modality, and subject.
 A lone exception is WavLM-base-plus, whose encoding performance we found to be driven by low-level similarity to the auditory cortex, see \Cref{fig:app_flatmaps_wavlm-base-plus}; this can occur in speech models in particular \citep{oota-etal-2024-speech}.
 Still, results overwhelmingly show the $I_d$ peak in language-audio models to cue a phase of rich linguistic representation that best predicts brain responses to speech.

-\mypar{Intrinsic dimension and encoding performance grow in tandem over pre-training} The relationship between encoding performance and $I_d$ arises nontrivially from learning. \Cref{fig:claim1} (bottom) plots Pythia 6.9b's $I_d$ (\textbf{C}), encoding performance for fMRI Subject UTS03 (\textbf{D}) and for ECoG (\textbf{E}), across layers over the course of training (fMRI subject UTS02 looks similar, see \Cref{fig:pythia_evol_app}).
+\mypar{Intrinsic dimension and encoding performance grow in tandem over pre-training} The relationship between encoding performance and $I_d$ arises nontrivially from learning. \Cref{fig:claim1} (bottom) plots Pythia 6.9b's $I_d$ (\textbf{C}), encoding performance for fMRI (\textbf{D}) and for ECoG (\textbf{E}), across layers over the course of training (takeaways per fMRI subject look similar, see \Cref{fig:pythia_evol_app}).